-Services provided at Oviedo Counseling Clinic are $30 per session.
+Services provided at Oviedo Counseling Clinic are $30 per session until December 1st, 2017 and then will increase to $40 per session.

 What happens if I'm unable to attend my session?